 |3||Maximum 15 days attendance during a semester||For participation in Inter-University Sports Tournaments/ Youth Festivals etc.||-do-|

-- that credit will be given only for the dates on which lectures were delivered or tutorials or practical classes were held during the period of participation in aforesaid event.
+- That credit will be given only for the dates on which lectures were delivered or tutorials or practical class was held during the period of participation in the aforesaid event.

 - Attendance Shortage Warning: